lubianat/wikidata_bib/toread.md

 Stevens, C.F.
 (1998).
 Neuronal diversity: Too many cell types for comfort

 # Biocuration
+Situating Wikipedia as a health information resource in various contexts: A scoping review.
+PLOS ONE 2020

+Crowdsourced assessment of common genetic contribution to predicting anti-TNF treatment response in rheumatoid arthritis.

+A survey of how drug information experts search for evidence about potential drug-drug interactions (Preprint)

+An RDF/OWL knowledge base for query answering and decision support in clinical pharmacogenetics

 Gershenson, C. (2004) Introduction to random Boolean networks. arXiv.
 Published online August 2, 2004. https://arxiv.org/abs/nlin/ 0408006